canalplus/rx-player/doc/api/Miscellaneous/plugins.md

   1. **manifestInfo** (`object`): An Object giving information about the wanted Manifest.
 This object contains the following properties:

-     - **url**: The URL the Manifest request should normally be performed at.
+     - **url** (`string|undefined`): The URL the Manifest request should normally be performed at.

        This argument can be `undefined` in very rare and specific conditions where the Manifest URL doesn't exist or has not been communicated by the application.

+     - *timeout* (`number|undefined`): Timeout in milliseconds after which a request should preferably be aborted, according to current configuration.

+       This property is mainly indicative, you may or may not want to exploit this information depending on your use cases.

   2. **callbacks**: An object containing multiple callbacks to allow this `manifestLoader` to communicate the loaded Manifest or an encountered error